 “I’m struggling just to get through the days.
 I think a lot of people are.” — Justin Bieber

-As an employee, you should review the paid time off policy before accepting an offer of employment.
+As an employee, review the paid time off policy before accepting an offer of employment.

-In a perfect world, your manager or supervisor is a person who understands that these benefits are part of a package designed to retain top talent and make sure that employees are well.
+In a perfect world, your manager or supervisor is a person who understands that these benefits are part of a package designed to keep top talent and make sure that employees are well.

 “I have some well-care appointments scheduled for this day and will need it off.”

-If you request to use sick time for a span of more than three consecutive workdays, you will likely be required to provide a note.
+If you request to use sick time for over three consecutive workdays, you will probably be required to provide a note.

 But as long as you follow the guidelines of your company policy, you can not be punished.

 Best practices for requesting sick time

-While this is by no means a requirement for using your sick time, the idea that we are burdening someone else can be why many of us show up to work when we shouldn’t.
-Here are a few tips so you can avoid feeling like this:
+While this is not a requirement for using your sick time, our guilt about burdening someone can be why many of us show up to work when we shouldn’t.

 - If you need to involve your HR department to avoid negative comments or pushbacks, please know that is why they are there.